essoduke/jQuery-tinyMap/README.md

 $(selector).tinyMap('clear', {
     'marker': [0, 2] // Remove the 1st and 3rd markers.
     'polyline': ['A', 'C'] // Remove the matched Id of polylines.
-    'circle': [0, 'A'] // Also could mixed.
+    'circle': [0, 'A'] // Also could be mixed.
-    'direction': [] // Empty array to remove all of them.
+    'direction': [] // Empty array for remove all of them.
 });

 // or clear all layers